Welcome to the OPA Leeds Support Group

 We aim to help patients (and their families) pre and post treatment by offering support and guidance from those who have been in a similar situation themselves.
 We also aim to inform GPs concerning the symptoms of the disease and the nature of post-operative care required.
 In addition to the national objectives of the OPA, we also hope to conduct a number of regional awareness initiatives, plans for which will be discussed at future meetings.

-Our meetings are very informal and take place in the lounge area of the Golf Club with attendees seated at a cluster of tables.
+Our meetings are very informal.
 Each meeting typically lasts for 1-2 hours and gives attendees an opportunity to hear the latest news, share their experiences, and learn from others.
 There is no obligation for anyone to speak publicly (your level of participation is completely up to you).
 Going forward, we also hope to be able to offer inspiring and engaging presentations on a wide range of topics, by a number of carefully selected guest speakers.
 After the main meeting has ended, you are welcome to stay and talk to other patients (either in groups, or on a one to one basis).
-Some attendees choose to stay on for lunch or a drink from the bar.
-A typical meeting agenda is shown below.

 - Tea and coffee